About multi-factor authentication

 Phone call to a number

-• You also have the option of using a landline for authenticating.
+• You also have the choice of using a landline to authenticate.
 However, keep in mind that you would have to change your authentication number if you are away from your landline.
-Using your work phone requires either being on campus, call forwarding or a soft phone setup like Jabber.
+Using your work phone requires being on campus, setting up call forwarding or using a softphone application like Jabber.

 Other options